6auki/Solana-tipjar/README.md

   - The tip is recorded on-chain; Alice sees the message and goal progress update

 ---
-> If you are new to web3 you can check my [Medium Article]("") where I explain everything in detail.
+> If you are new to web3, you can check my [Medium Article]("") where I explain everything in detail, although I also include comments within the code.
 ---

 ## Features